 How to choose the right RV insurance policies

 When comparing your RV insurance options, it's important to get a policy tailored to your type of RV, your lifestyle and personal preferences.
-As a foundation, most RV insurance companies have standard coverage features, included whether you're a full-timer or part-timer.
+As a foundation, most RV insurance companies have standard coverage features, including whether you're a full-time or part-timer.
 Defined below, these coverages represent the foundation of any RV insurance policy.

 - Bodily injury liability covers the cost of injury to others, including medical bills and lost income, after an accident you cause with your RV.

 - Property damage liability covers the cost of damage you cause to other people's property in an RV accident.

 - Comprehensive coverage is also for your RV, but it covers events unrelated to collisions on the road.
 This could include fire damage, wind damage and theft.

 - Uninsured or underinsured motorist coverage protects you if another motorist, at-fault for injuries or damages caused to you, cannot afford to reimburse you through their insurance coverage.
 Some states make this mandatory.

 - Personal injury protection helps pay for medical costs for you and your passengers after an accident in your RV.
 Also called medical payments coverage, this feature applies regardless of who is at fault in the accident.

 RV insurance coverage for full-timers

 - If you're looking for the best RV insurance for full-timers, you'll want complete personal liability coverage, which will protect you from the legal liability of injuries that happen in your RV or on your property surrounding the RV.

 - If you're a full-timer, chances are you keep valuable items in your RV, and you'll want to ensure you have personal property coverage—sometimes called personal effects coverage—so you're reimbursed in the event of a sudden catastrophe.

 RV insurance coverage add-ons for part-timers

 Part-timers buy an RV insurance policy that will only be used during part of the year.
 This insurance policy should include some of the following useful features.